After a year off due to the COVID-19 pandemic, the Alaska Symphony of Seafood is back.

 It’s not easy to develop new seafood products, says Julie Decker, the executive director of AFDF.

 “It’s actually really hard work,” Decker explains.
 “It’s costly, it’s slow, because it takes years to develop [a product], it takes years to launch it.
 Even companies like Trident — they’ll come up with one winner for every 20 products they develop, and I don’t mean Symphony winner, I mean, like winner on the marketplace.
-So [product innovation] really something to be encouraged, because it’s important to the industry.”
+So

 That’s where the Symphony comes in, she says.
 It helps to encourage variety and development in seafood products by giving exposure and a well-known mark of excellence to competition winners.
 Plus, Decker says it spices up the market, so to speak: “It keeps seafood relevant to consumers, so it’s not just like, ‘Oh, yeah, that old canned salmon that grandma used to eat, who wants that?’
 We’ve got to keep innovating so we keep consumers buying our stuff.”